Photo by Kjeld Mahoney, Scituate

 I document the history and architecture of old houses.
 Over 50 of my forms are now in the Massachusetts online database called MACRIS.
 My forms are unusually detailed.
 They cover most areas of the ancient seaside town of Scituate, MA, and some buildings in Boston, particularly those important for woman suffrage.

-I am researching and drafting books that explore Scituate's history.
+I continue researching and writing works that explore Scituate's history.

 I am a retired attorney.
 I graduated from Dartmouth College and Boston University School of Law.
 I live in historic Scituate.
 I am a member of the Scituate Historical Society, a volunteer for the Scituate Historical Commission, a member of the Massachusetts Historical Society, and a member of the New England Historical Association.